wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 	apt-get install wazuh-api

-3. Once the process is completed, you can check the state with
+3. Once the process is complete, you can check the service status with:

   a) For Systemd::